Field Trips

 Add-On Price:

-• Additional $3/Student (No charge for chaperones) (Minimum of 10 students)
+• Other Classrooms/Groups Additional $3/Student (No charge for chaperones) (Minimum of 10 students)

 • Schools within the Gunnison River Basin qualify for a discounted add-on rate ($2/student).
 Please mention this in your field trip request.

-• Schools are responsible for funding their bus transportation.
+• Schools are responsible for finding their own bus transportation.
 Bus funds may also be available by contacting friendsofyouthandnature@gmail.com.

-Due to space, classroom investigations are not available during the summer, school year holidays, and Fridays.
+*Classroom investigations are not available during the summer, or on school year holidays and Fridays.

-We suggest 2 hours for exhibit + investigation lesson visits.
+Field trips with an added classroom investigation are 2 hours long.
 Groups larger than 30 will be split into multiple sections and rotated through.

 davinci bridge